Unqork’s Internal API: Delete APIs

 Request Type

 The Request Type is also set to DELETE.
-The DELETE type is used to soft-delete data.
+The DELETE The Delete operation removes existing data records from a database, allowing users to eliminate outdated or unnecessary information within a system. type is used to soft-delete data.

 Inputs